 Many people worked to make West Side Story one of the greatest movie musicals of all time.
 On this anniversary, we're highlighting a few of the best and brightest who have died since the film's release.

-Jerome Robbins (10/11/1918 – 7/29/1998), the film's co-director and choreographer, was responsible for the first glimmer of the West Side Story idea.
-His early concept was a musical based on Romeo and Juliet, featuring a conflict between an Irish Catholic family and a Jewish family, with a teen from each as the romantic leads.
-It took eight years – and lots of massaging of the story concept – for the musical to find its way to the Broadway stage.
-Four years after that, the movie debuted.
+Jerome Robbins (1918 - 1998), the film's co-director and choreographer, was responsible for the first glimmer of the West Side Story idea.
+His early concept was a musical based on Shakespeare's Romeo and Juliet, featuring a conflict between an Irish Catholic family and a Jewish family, with a teen from each as the romantic leads.
+It took eight years – and lots of massaging of the story concept – for the musical to find its way to the Broadway stage, and then to the big screen four years later.
 Both versions featured Robbins's stunning choreography.